rtyler/brokenco.de/_posts/2018-10-09-happy-anniversary.md

 arms length for everybody up here.
 The woman who led some classes my wife and I attended earlier this year, lost her house in Glen Ellen.
-My former next door neighbor, who helped me with my truck every now and again, moved because he was finally able to buy a house in Coffey Park.
+My former next door neighbor, who helped me with my truck every now and again, moved because he was finally able to buy a house in Coffey Park, which then burned down.
 My friend's uncle lost his house up off Mark West Springs Rd, being under-insured to rebuild in Sonoma county, he moved his family and business to Oregon.
 Just last week, one of the guys helping to clean up [our water